Naviid24/project-1/README.md

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or club.
         1. At the bottom of every page there is a footer which contain social media links throughout all pages.
+'''

-    //for the rest of frequent user goals I didn't do them in the website but I wrote them here to get back them on future because I haven't learned them yet.
+//comment: for the rest of Frequent User Goals I didn't do them in the website but I wrote them here to get back them on future because I haven't learned them yet.
+'''

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.